-Mezcal and Jamaican rum come together in this Mai Tai variation to create a modern day classic.
+Mezcal and Jamaican rum come together in this Mai Tai variation to create a modern-day classic.

-While I was in Hawaii a few years back, I practically lived on Mai Tai’s.
+While I was in Hawaii a few years back, I practically lived on Mai Tais.
 Everywhere I went, the first thing I’d do was order one and walk around with it.
 That drink was my guide, showing me the sights of many a luau.
-One morning at a beachside cafe, I saw their menu had a Breakfast Mai Tai on it.
-It was vacation, so I had one and spent the rest of the day thinking I had broadened my cocktail horizons, even if was just the once.
+One morning at a beachside café, I saw that their menu had a Breakfast Mai Tai on it.
+It was vacation, so I had one and spent the rest of the day thinking I had broadened my cocktail horizons, even if it was just the once.
 Turns out it was a regular Mai Tai with the word “breakfast” in front of it.

 Doing a little online digging, I soon discovered that the Mai Tai is apparently one of the more “riffed” drinks in the cocktail world, with every tiki bar having their take on it.
 It’s also a drink that seems to fall prey to really, really bad recipes.
 In fact, sharing or looking for the worst Mai Tais in the world is a popular trend on social media.